toddrudberg/AirshowSchedule/AirshowSchedules/README.md

  #LoadGrid
- - this fills the grid with an AirshowWeekEnd, which is holds a System.Date.Time member an its ToString is displayed in the cell.
+ - this fills the grid with an AirshowWeekEnd, which holds a System.Date.Time member an its ToString is displayed in the cell.
  - this should only need to be done when the YearOfInterest changes.